 - Development Cost Levies (DCLs): The applicant has requested a Class A waiver of the City-wide DCLs.
-It is expected that the project will pay DCLs of \$1,629,668 based on rates in effect as of December 10, 2025.
-The value of the DCL waiver for the residential floor area is estimated to be \$2,493,347. - Community Amenity Contributions (CAC): This application is subject to a negotiated CAC.
-Real Estate Services staff have determined that based on the cost of securing the market rental and below-market rental housing, no CAC is anticipated. - Public Art: The public art contribution is estimated to be \$252,372 based on the current (2016) rate.
+It is expected that the project will pay DCLs of \$1,112,666 based on rates in effect as of December 10, 2025.
+The value of the DCL waiver for the residential floor area is estimated to be \$1,617,090. - Community Amenity Contributions (CAC): This application is subject to a negotiated CAC.
+Real Estate Services staff have determined that based on the cost of securing the market rental and below-market rental housing, no CAC is anticipated. - Public Art: The application is not subject to the Public Art Policy and Procedures for Rezoned Developments as the total floor area is below the minimum threshold of 9,290 sq. m (100,000 sq. ft.).